-AMGC's program offers mortgage insurance activation upon completion of the property.
+AMGC's program offers the option to activate mortgage insurance coverage either during the initial phase of construction or upon completion of the property.

 One Time Close Construction Financing - Construction-to-permanent financing involving a single construction-to-permanent loan which finances the construction of a structure on a property and which, upon completion of the structure, is converted to a fully amortizing permanent loan.